 Loan origination fees for loans issued to customers are deferred (together with related direct costs) and recognised as an adjustment to the effective yield of the loans.
 Fees, commissions and other income and expense items are generally recorded on an accrual basis when the service has been provided.
-Portfolio and other management advisory and service fees are recorded based on the applicable service contracts.
-Asset management fees related to investment funds are recorded over the period the service is provided.
-The same principle is applied for wealth management, financial planning and custody services that are continuously provided over an extended period of time.
+Plastic cards and settlement operations fees are recorded over the period that the service is provided.